 A Closer Look at SWOT Analysis

 SWOT is an acronym that stands for Strengths, Weaknesses, Opportunities, and Threats.
 It is used to assess the viability of a new business or marketing plan.
 The analysis is divided between internal (strengths and weaknesses), and external (threats and opportunities).
 When drafting your SWOT analysis, the most important part is to explain why and how something is the way it is.
 For example, if your management staff is a strength, explain why and how they excel.
-For each of these four categories it is important to evaluate your company from a personal standpoint, but also to compare it in respect to your competitors, because that is the best judgment of how you are doing.
+For each of these four categories, it is important to evaluate your company from a personal standpoint, but also to compare it with respect to your competitors, because that is the best judgment of how you are doing.

 Strengths are the key drivers of your business.
-Your goal as a business owner is to maintain, and develop as many strengths as possible.
+Your goal as a business owner is to maintain and develop as many strengths as possible.
 Performing a SWOT analysis can help you identify your existing strengths so you can build off of them, or identify areas where strength could be developed to help create a competitive advantage for your company.

 Any area where your company’s product is exposed, or where your competitors have a clear and distinct advantage is considered a weakness.
 As with strengths, weaknesses can be both tangible and intangible.
 An example of a tangible weakness would be a lack of working capital, and an intangible weakness might be stiff competition in the market for your product.

 It is important to be cognizant of your weaknesses because these could be areas that are undermining the potential profitability of your company.
 They could also be areas where your competitors are gaining a strategic advantage over your company.
-Either way it is important to address weaknesses to mitigate potential harmful effects.
+Either way, it is important to address weaknesses to mitigate potential harmful effects.